Chris Taylor Player Props: Dodgers vs. Rangers

 Chris Taylor At The Plate

-- Taylor has seven doubles, a triple, 12 home runs and 15 walks while hitting .208.
+- Taylor is hitting .208 with seven doubles, a triple, 12 home runs and 15 walks.

-- Taylor has picked up an RBI in 29.0% of his games this season, with two or more RBI in 12.9% of his games.
-He has also produced three or more runs in three contests.
+- Taylor has had an RBI in 18 games this year (28.6%), including eight multi-RBI outings (12.7%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.